SM6054 - Analysing Popular Music (2020/21)

 This module aims to:

-This module will be delivered through a combination of modes of delivery, including formal lectures, seminars, film and television screenings, and individual tutorials.
+This module will be delivered through a combination of modes of delivery, including formal lectures, seminars and individual tutorials.
 The mixed-mode module delivery will used to encourage a supportive environment for individual and peer-group learning.

 A blended learning strategy will be employed to enhance the learning experience, facilitate communication between students and tutors and develop collaboration among students.
 The Virtual Learning Environment (VLE) will be used as a platform to support online activities including on-line discussions, evaluation of online resources, and access to electronic reading packs.
 The VLE will also be used to facilitate formative assessment and related feedback, as well as a tool to integrate useful online learning materials provided by research institutions, academic publications, professional organisations and other relevant sources.